Zottelchen/adibags-creator-action/README.md

 ## Changes from Version 1

+* If it isn't clear, this is breaking changes.
+Stuff in ./items/ needs to be updated.
-* The addon code is slightly better (think about upgrading from 'common' to 'uncommon'😅) and has new features such as:
+* The addon code is ~~slightly better (think about upgrading from 'common' to 'uncommon'😅)~~  a new flavor of weird and has new features such as:
     * prefixes
     * custom colors
     * grouped item categories